 MASSACHUSETTS NEW CARBON MONOXIDE LAW:

-On March 31, 2006, all homes in the Commonwealth equipped with fuel burning equipment that produces carbon monoxide or had indoor parking (a garage) adjacent to living areas were required to have Carbon Monoxide detectors installed.
-The law, and the regulations that implement it, apply to ALL Martha's Vineyard homes and not just those that are being sold.
+As of March 31, 2006, all homes in the Commonwealth equipped with fuel burning equipment that produced carbon monoxide or had indoor parking (a garage) adjacent to living areas were required to have Carbon Monoxide detectors installed.
+The law, and the regulations that implement it, applied to ALL Martha's Vineyard homes and not just those that are being sold.
+Then in January 2009, the Board of Fire Prevention Regulation passed a new regulation titled 527 CMR 32.00: Carbon Monoxide Alarms which restricted the use of ionization smoke detectors.
+The new regulation went into effect on January 1, 2010 and by April 5, 2010 all residential buildings sold or transferred within a certain criteria had to comply.

 Below are some frequently asked questions by homeowners: